zpaolo11x/Arcadeflow/README.md

 - 'System Name as artwork' : If enabled, the system name under the game title is rendered as a logo instead of plain text

 *Fonts*
+- 'General font size' : Set the font size for parts of the user interface to make it more compact or more spacious
+- 'Menu font size' : Set menu font size to better adapt to different screen sizes
+- 'History font size' : Set the font size for history page

+*Scroll & Sort*
 - '!
-General font size !' : Set the font size for parts of the user interface to make it more compact or more spacious
-- '!
-Menu font size !' : Set menu font size to better adapt to different screen sizes
-- '!
-History font size !' : Set the font size for history page

-*Scroll & Sort*
+Enable jump scroll !' : Enable activating jump scroll when going down from the game list
 - 'Page jump size' : Page jumps are one screen by default, you can increase it if you want to jump faster
 - 'Scrollbar style' : Select how the scrollbar should look
 - 'Scroll updates' : Immediately updates the tiles while you scroll